 CapitalBop: I want to start from the beginning.
 Could you tell me a little bit about who you are and where you’re from, and could you give us a little history about your background with music?

 SB: Sure, absolutely.
 My name is Simone Baron [bear-own], and thank you for saying my name correctly!
 That’s always so awesome to hear.
 I am an Italian-Jewish pianist, accordionist and composer.
 I am based in D.C., but I do spend quite a lot of time in New York.
 As a musician, I started out playing and studying classical piano.
-I seriously started studying when I was 16, and I went to conservatory in Israel and Oberlin for that.
+I seriously started studying when I was 16, and I went to conservatory at Oberlin for that.
 And then when I graduated from Oberlin in 2014, in my last year of school, I started to play a little bit of accordion.

 I really wanted an accordion when I was 12, so I kind of played around with it when I was 12 and put it away for a little while.
 I came back to it my last year at Oberlin and started to play around with it again and started to improvise with it and bring it to jazz jams, getting involved with all kinds of world-music projects.
 I did a lot of multiple-disciplinary stuff, like I wrote music for puppet shows and worked with theatre companies and dancers and stuff like this.
 So really the accordion kind of came in and opened my world a lot, and made me into what I like to jokingly refer to as a recovering classic.